chipsalliance/uvm-verilator/.github/README.md

 such modifications have appropriate `ifdef annotations, and once proven are expected to be fed upstream into future new Accellera releases.

-# Tags
+# Tags and branches

-GIT tags may be used to select the UVM version of interest:
+GIT branches contain UVM versions supported or otherwise relevant, and may point to different revisions over time:

 - master: default branch.
-Includes "stable" plus any released but potentially unstable features.
-- stable: most recent stable release.
-Currently points to "v2017-1.0".
+Currently matches "uvm-2017-1.0-vlt"
-- standard: most recent Accellera standard release.
-Currently points to "v2017-1.0".
+- standard: branch with most recent Accellera standard release.
+Currently matches "uvm-2017-1.0".
+- uvm-2017-1.0-vlt: UVM 2017 1.0 plus Verilator changes

+GIT tags point to specific upstream standard releases:

-- v2017-1.0: Accellera release 2018-11.
+- uvm-2017-1.0: Tag of Accellera release 1.0 from 2018-11.
-- v2017-0.9: Accellera release 2018-06.
+- uvm-2017-0.9: Tag of Accellera release 0.9 from 2018-06.
-- v1.2: Accellera release 2014-06.
+- uvm-1.2: Tag of Accellera release 1.2 from 2014-06.
-- v1.1d: Accellera release 2013-03.
+- uvm-1.1d: Tag of Accellera release 1.1d from 2013-03.
-- v1.1c: Accellera release 2012-11.
+- uvm-1.1c: Tag of Accellera release 1.1c from 2012-11.
-- v1.1b: Accellera release 2012-05.
+- uvm-1.1b: Tag of Accellera release 1.1b from 2012-05.
-- v1.1a: Accellera release 2011-12.
+- uvm-1.1a: Tag of Accellera release 1.1a from 2011-12.
-- v1.0p1: Accellera release 2011-02.
+- uvm-1.0p1: Tag of Accellera release 1.0p1 from 2011-02.

 # License